caseyryan/flutter_multi_formatter/README.md

 4. `"Is digit" checker (Simply checks if an input string value a digit or not)`
 5. `Currency string formatter (allows to convert a number to a currency string representation e.g. this 10000 to this 10,000.00$)`
 6. `Unfocuser (a widget that is used to unfocus any text fields without any boilerplate code.
 Extremely simple to use)`
+7. PinyinUtils class that contains a few usefull methods to work with chinese pinyin
+    - PinyinUtils.clearPunctuation : removes all punctuations from a string, including special chinese punctuation
+    - PinyinUtils.containsTone: returns true if a string contains some tone.
+False otherwise
+    - PinyinUtils.getPinyinTones returns a list of int's with all syllable tones in a sentence
+    - PinyinUtils.getPinyinTone the same as PinyinUtils.getPinyinTones but for a single syllable.
+Returns its tone.
+5 means neutral tone
+    - PinyinUtils.splitToSyllables<T>: a generic function that can accept String or SyllableData as a generic constraint and return a list of objects of this type.
+SyllableData is more advanced then just a string.
+Use it if you need to know if a string is a valid pinyin as well as its tone

 ### Formatting a phone